cmars/layer-lets-encrypt/README.md

 or doesn't need it -- maybe it's being TLS terminated by a front end -- please set this to avoid wasting Let's Encrypt resources.

+Certificate renewal may be disabled by setting the `lets-encrypt.renew.disable` state.
+Set this to prevent the `lets-encrypt` layer from temporarily stopping the configured `service-name` during certificate renewal.

 # Caveats

-The configured `service-name` will be temporarily stopped while Let's Encrypt registers with the "standalone" method.
+The configured `service-name` will be temporarily stopped while Let's Encrypt registers and renews with the "standalone" method.

 This layer is only supported on xenial.
 If deployed on earlier series, this layer does nothing.